jamessnguyenn/2021-fall-cs160-team-iron-man/README.md

 To stop the development environemnt, press <kbd>Ctrl-C</kbd> or <kbd>⌘C</kbd> in the terminal running the development environment.

-# Set Up & Run Test Environement
+# Set Up & Run Test Environment

 For information about how our test scripts work, click [here](https://github.com/jamessnguyenn/2021-fall-cs160-team-iron-man/tree/master/test-automation#team-iron-man---test-automation).